 Crofthouse Museum

-The Shetland Crofthouse Museum has now closed for the 2023 season, reopening in May 2024.
+The Shetland Crofthouse Museum is now closed for the season and will reopen in May 2025.

 Head down to the delightful setting of Dunrossness and step back in time as you enter the traditional 19th century thatched crofthouse.